Connecticut town grounds drone program to enforce social distancing guidelines, gather data

 The company Draganfly said its drones would use cameras to monitor the heart rate and respiratory rate of residents and conduct fever detection as part of a first-of-its-kind program that prompted blowback from local residents.

-Westport First Selectman Jim Marpe said the town’s decision to proceed with flying drones to surveil its population and gather their biometric data was “not well-received.”
+Westport First Selectman Jim Marpe said the town’s decision to proceed with flying drones to surveil its population during the coronavirus crisis and gather their biometric data was “not well-received.”

 “We heard and respect your concerns, and are therefore stepping back and re-considering the full impact of the technology and its use in law enforcement protocol,” Mr. Marpe said in a statement on Facebook.